 Quick Facts About VA Disability Ratings:

-- Ratings are assigned in 10% steps.
+- Ratings are assigned in 10% steps based on clinical severity.

 Step-by-Step Guide to Understanding Your Rating

-1. Identify Your Service-Connected Conditions
+1. Document Your Service-Connected Conditions

 - Physical injuries (back pain, knee problems, tinnitus, etc.)